defunSM/defunSM/README.md

 -->
 ### Hi 👋, My name is Salman

-I like learning about virtualization (QEMU/KVM), interested in learning more about containers (Docker/Kubernetes), interested in machine learning.

 - 🔭 I’m currently working on graduating.
 - 🌱 I’m currently learning virtualization (QEMU/KVM), containers (Docker/Kubernetes), machine learning.
 - 👯 I’m looking to collaborate on projects involving the above.